 Nestled in Redmond’s backyard, Smith Rock State Park is a must-see destination, attracting the world’s top rock climbers (as well as hikers and mountain bikers) to its sheer, umber-colored cliffs.
 Redmond is also the region’s commercial air hub (Roberts Field, RDM), with 30 daily flights on 6 carriers to 10 destinations.
 Strategically located at the hub of the tri-county area, the Deschutes Fair & Expo Center plays host to a wide range of events.

 Redmond is a wonderful place to start any adventure, and that’s easy, since it’s the hub of Central Oregon and conveniently has the region’s airport.
-It’s just as good in winter as it is the rest of the year.
+It’s just as good in the spring as it is the rest of the year.

 Begin the magic in downtown Redmond, which just keeps getting more stylish.
 Coho Coffee Co. offers a variety of pastries and coffee to start your day, or swing by Smith Rock Coffee Roasters for breakfast and a highly curated cup of coffee.